Arisilin/KitayamaLaMari/README.md

 - Interested in the cognitive process in human brain and design of artificial intelligence

-- Sometimes make small coding projects with my code, also playing CTF
+- Sometimes make small projects with my code, also playing CTF

 - Speak ``zh-cn`` & `en`, currently learning `fr`